FgForrest/PMPTT/pmptt_core/src/main/resources/META-INF/pmptt/docs/how-to-propagate-changes.md

-# How to propagate duplicated data
+# How to propagate changes to a duplicated data

 You can get a performance bonus if you break normalization of the database design and duplicate data about boundaries to the tables with high number of rows.
 You can do it easily this way: